ayushilal20/Nextflow_Docker/README.md

 ## 📌 TODOs & Future Improvements

-- ✅ Add support for other assemblers (e.g., SPAdes, Velvet).
+- ✅ Use mamba instead of conda
+- ✅ See other alternative ways by which the image size can be reduced
 - ✅ Implement cloud storage integration (AWS S3).

 ---